What to Eat and Drink for Better Recovery and Less Fatigue

 5. Avoid Too Much Sugar and Skip the Energy Drinks

-If you are in need of a quick burst, you had much better eat whole fruit or a little honey in your yogurt.
-That way, it still gives you sugar, but in a form your body is set up to use.
+If you need a quick burst, you had much better eat whole fruit or a little honey in your yogurt.
+This way, you still receive sugar, but in a form that your body can effectively utilize.
 While soda is the worst culprit, food producers incorporate sugar into everything from bread to sauce.

 Fuel That Helps You Feel Better